 Originally established as part of the Chelan County Sheriff’s Office, in 2016 Chelan County Volunteer Search and Rescue (CCVSAR) became an Incorporated Public Charity in the State of Washington and a registered 501(c)(3) non-profit organization.

 Over the past several years, the CCVSAR membership has worked with deputies during hundreds of search and rescue missions, wildfires, and other large-scale incidents.
-In 2016 alone, CCVSAR responded to 28 incidents where someone in the backcountry was hurt, lost, or missing, and they needed potentially life-saving help.
+CCVSAR responds to an average of 40 incidents per year where someone in the backcountry was hurt, lost, or missing, and they needed potentially life-saving help.
 CCVSAR also maintains mutual aid agreements with Chelan County and Douglas County, and our members can be called on to respond to incidents throughout the State of Washington.

 Training is a key component to the success of the CCVSAR organization.
 Members receive monthly training opportunities.
 The CCVSAR is governed by a Board of Directors which sets our organizational goals and support the needs of our members.
 They emphasize safety and training as primary goals of the organization.

 Learn more about the different units we deploy: